Hello everyone, my name is Ludvic R. and I am a professional guitarist as well as a private guitar tutor in Paris.

 Once you master basic chords, you can raise the level of difficulty by learning to play guitar riffs, which are short musical patterns—i.e. a combination of notes and/or chords.

 You will, at this occasion, discover the guitar pick—which, as its name indicates, enables you to “pick” the strings rather than “pluck” them with your fingers or strum with your nails and/or fingertips.

 You will find lots of advice on how to best hold your guitar pick, but at least make sure to only hold it between your thumb and index finger.

 You will also find many websites teaching you how to play guitar riffs, but for best results I recommend one-on-one tuition.
-You will get started a lot faster than through self-teaching.
+You will get started a lot faster with guitar lessons than through self-teaching.

 We could devote an entire chapter to how to position your hands and fingers properly on the guitar to achieve beautifully sounding chords.
 Rather than go into every detail that you would learn in a guitar lesson, remember the following:

 - Making a truly clear sound requires pushing down on the strings with significant pressure—don’t worry if it’s harder than expected at first!
 You will soon get used to it.

 - Always press the string close to the next fret down the guitar neck to prevent it from emitting unpleasant vibrations.